 The items we need for a decision to be made are: a completed application, transcript, resume, personal statement, 2 letters of recommendation*, GRE and TOEFL or IELTS scores and your application fee must be paid.
 Upload a document that tells when you will be sending your completed financial documents.

-* All graduate applicants are required to submit 2 letters of recommendations for Spring 2014 and Fall 2014.
-Beginning Spring 2015, Masters of Science and Masters of Engineering applicants will submit 2 letters of recommendations, and PhD applicants are required to submit 3 letters of recommendations.
+- All graduate applicants are required to submit 2 letters of recommendations for Fall 2014.
+Beginning Spring 2015, Masters of Science and Masters of Engineering applicants will submit 2 letters recommendation, and PhD applicants are required to submit 3 letters of recommendation.